pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 You may have seen the **code** folder contains some additionnal python scripts.

-They are utililty scripts for doing maintenance and cleaning operations.
+They are utililty scripts for doing maintenance and cleaning operations within XDR.

-You can run these script into a terminal console opened into the **code** folder with venv activated.
+You can run these scripts into a terminal console opened into the **code** folder with venv activated.

 Here are the details of these scripts :